kristinriebe/django-provenance/README.md

 ## Deploying the webapp on a server
 * Copy everything to your destination, e.g. /srv/
     - `sudo cp -r provenance /srv/`
-    - Make sure that the webserver-user read (maybe also write) access to this directory.
+    - Make sure that the webserver-user has read (maybe also write) access to this directory.
 On Ubuntu you can achieve this using:
         + `sudo chown -R www-data:www-data /srv/provenance`
         + on Debian, the user is called `apache2`.